 Be sure all fire extinguishers are ready to use.
-If you expect to evacuate, make plans in advance: where to stay, how top get there.
+If you expect to evacuate, make plans in advance: where to stay, how to get there.
 Check with your doctor on what you should do for the elderly and invalid in your home.
 If you have a boat, make arrangements in advance for safe harbor.

-If you are locating outside the hurricane threatened area, carry a current road map and follow a route away from seashores, lakes, canals, etc. Watch T.V./radio for updates on the Port's status.
+If you are traveling away from the hurricane threatened area, carry a current road map and follow a route away from seashores, lakes, canals, etc. Watch TV and monitor the radio for updates on the Port's status.